Myths through the ages

 Some insurance commerce DAs/PAs examples

 Now, let’s consider insurance commerce using a lens of the mixture of the Digital Artifacts / Physical Artifacts for the insurance value chain, auto claims, and the insurance commerce ecosystem.
 (Yes, insurers participate in a commerce ecosystem.
 Insurers have ALWAYS participated in commerce ecosystems.
 Hate to burst any bubbles of VCs or others who erroneously believe that they are cheerleading for a new idea.
-[Actually I love pricking balloons.])
+[Actually I love pricking balloons with the ‘needle of reality’.])

 Keep in mind that I wrote above: The DA/PA mixture will change for each participant – person and company – in the insurance commerce ecosystem at different rates and at different times.